steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 date: 2020-12-14 11:30:00 +0200
 tags: iOS development
 image: /assets/img/2020/apple-silicon-ci/trippin.png
-description: "Ever since the M1 was announced, we were curious how well Apple's new Mac mini would perform for our CI system.
+description: "Ever since the M1 was announced, I’ve been curious how well Apple's new Mac mini would perform for our CI system.
 Does it work?
 Is it worth it?
-Read and find out."
+Read and find out!"
 ---

-Ever since the M1 was announced, we were curious how well Apple's new Mac mini would perform for our CI system.
+Ever since the M1 was announced, I’ve been  curious how well Apple's new Mac mini would perform for our CI system.
 A few days ago we finally got access to two M1 Mac mini's hosted on MacStadium (8-core M1, 16 GB unified memory, 1TB SSD, 1Gbs).

 The Geekbench Score is 1705/7379 vs 1100/5465 so the promise is over 30% more performance, even more so for single-threaded operations Linking, code-signing are all tasks that Apple didn't parallelize yet, so single-core performance is a significant factor for CI performance.